First-Time Home Buyer Incentive of the Government of Canada and broker’s role

 What are my broker’s duties?

 Are you interested in the Government Incentive?
 Under his duty to inform, your broker must inform you about the existence of this program and its consequences.
-Whether he is working in the real estate or mortgage brokerage field, the broker is subject to ethical rules set by the Real Estate Brokerage Act and applied by the OACIQ for your protection.
+The real estate broker is subject to ethical rules set by the Real Estate Brokerage Act and applied by the OACIQ for your protection.

 Here is an overview of the work that will be carried out by your broker: